-Why are Cheetahs, Giraffe, Hyenas and Hippos not part of the Big Five?
+Why are Cheetahs, Giraffes, Hyenas and Hippos not part of the Big Five?

 Despite the name “Big Five,” the term doesn’t actually refer to the size of the animals.
-If it did, we’re sure the largest and heaviest animals in Africa – like the elephant, rhino, hippo, giraffe, and buffalo – would take the top five spots as Africa’s BIGGEST five animals.
-But the term “Big Five” has a much different (and sadder) origin.
+If it did, we’re sure the largest and heaviest animals in Africa – the elephant, rhino, hippo, giraffe, and buffalo – would take the top spots as Africa’s BIGGEST five animals.
+However, the name “Big Five” has a different (and sadder) origin.

 Today, Africa has reclaimed the term “Big Five” as symbols of pride and strength, rebranding these iconic animals as the top Big Five animals to see on safari.
 Safari-goers from all over the world come to catch a glimpse of lions, elephants, buffalo, rhinos, and leopards in their natural habitats.
 But many visitors are left wondering why other impressive creatures – like cheetahs, hyenas, giraffes, and hippos – don’t make the list.
 Let’s break it down.